security-code-scan/security-code-scan/website/configuration.md

 ![Intellisense](/images/output.png)
 ## Severity
-Each warning severity is configurable: expand References > Analyzers > RoslynSecurityGuard under the project in a Solution window, right click on a warning ID and modify the severity.
+Each warning severity is configurable: expand References > Analyzers > SecurityCodeScan under the project in a Solution window, right click on a warning ID and modify the severity.
 WebGoat.NET.ruleset will be automatically saved in the project's directory:

 ![Intellisense](/images/severity.png)
 ## Troubleshooting